Tomorrow’s Kitchen – A Graphic Novel Cookbook

 It’s the first time we’ve done a book like this.
-As keen KP followers will know, we’ve always been huge fans of the way illustrations bring a different sort of life to food writing, so we leapt at the chance to collaborate with the wonderful Küche to bring Tomorrow’s Kitchen to life.
+And as keen KP followers will know, we’ve always been huge fans of the way illustrations bring a different sort of life to food writing, so we leapt at the chance to collaborate with the wonderful Küche to bring Tomorrow’s Kitchen to life.

 Küche is a social business working in collaboration with people navigating the UK immigration system.
 As an organisation it looks to celebrate different cultural cuisines, counteract negative attitudes and provide opportunities for us to be more socially and culturally informed, and react responsibly and with empathy to the wider world around us.

-Tomorrow’s Kitchen has been put together as the Covid-19 pandemic has been sweeping the world – never before have we been so conscious of how interlinked we all are, how we are vulnerable to the same problems, alert to the same challenges, no matter how different our circumstances or culture.
+Tomorrow’s Kitchen has been put together as the Covid-19 pandemic has been sweeping the world.
+Never before have we been so conscious of how interlinked we all are, how we are vulnerable to the same problems, alert to the same challenges, no matter how different our circumstances or culture.
 Deborah was locked down in New Zealand, Shaungshaung in China, and Kitchen Press in Scotland.
-The contributors come from Gaza, Colonsay, Uganda – and it was eerie to think of a similar silence creeping over them all.
+The contributors come from Gaza, Colonsay, Uganda.
+And it was eerie to think of a similar silence creeping over them all.